ios-programming-4th-edition/Quiz/README.md

 Quiz
 ====

 The "Quiz" application from iOS Programming 4th Edition.
-Modified by Richard Millet.
+Slightly modified by Richard Millet.